-As I see it now, whether or not belief is a choice is the important question we must answer to decide if it’s “right” to make fun of people who believe things that seem stupid to us; again, that’s assuming that it’s ever “right” or even justifiable.
+As I see it now, whether or not belief is a choice is the important question we must answer to decide if it’s “right” to make fun of people whose belief system seem “stupid” or “crazy” to us; again, that’s assuming that it’s ever “right” or even justifiable.
 If we choose what we believe, then we might argue that it’s reasonable to laugh at people who “choose” to believe things that are objectively false.

 On the other hand, I think most people would agree that making fun of people for things they did not choose is wrong.
 Race… gender… sexual orientation… physical disabilities… these days, almost everyone agrees that belittling people for their differences in these areas should not be tolerated.
 And like all those things that differentiate us, if belief is not a choice, I’d argue that putting people down for what they believe—even when it’s as ridiculous as “Earth is flat”—is equally wrong.
 It’s still difficult for me to resist making fun of the idea itself, and I think that’s a separate thing; however, I think I’ve been wrong to put down the people who accept it.